akegaviar/auction-cordapp/README.md

 run vaultQuery contractStateType: net.corda.samples.states.AuctionState
 ```

-Look for the `linearId` field in the response.
+Look for the `auctionId` field in the response.

 ## Running the node explorer